autisticvegan/practice/my-website/docs/Amazon stories/important ones/Customer Obsession.md

 - Design
 - Spec Writing
 - Timeline view
-- FE - cross links scattered everywhere
+- FE - cross links scattered everywhere, think about error handling in the case something (external or internal) is not working
 - BE - interface with APIs, manifest stuff, other upgrades for systems
 - github cdn?
 - documentation, guides for platform etc